deammion/Engr-Project/project_requirement/project-requirement.md

 <br>
 The program/proxy must also be able to operate without exposing itself to attack.
 Since the program has a read functionality used to train the system on what to apply the CSP nonce tags to.
 The program needs security measures to prevent the possibility of this being exploited.
 Since exploiting this part of the program would result in ineffective application of the CSP.<br>
 <br>
 During the reading stage of the programs lifecycle it will need to operate in a way that is secure.
 If the reading stage can be exploited it could be possible for an attacker to intercept the incoming HTTP requests and train the system to ignore malicious code or input any code the attacker deems fit.
-If unsecure the attacker could gain the ability to edit more than the script tags.
+If left unsecured the attacker could gain the ability to edit more than the script tags.
 If the program can be exploited in such a way it could lead to an increased possibility of attacks occurring, instead of preventing them.<br>
 <br>
 During the reading stage the system stores and reads outgoing HTTP requests, and if not stored properly, or accessible to any outside user this could lead to attackers being able to access this data.
 The program needs to ensure these files are not accessible.
 If accessible this could also result in further attacks or privacy breaches.<br>
 <br>